Report Topics:

 Article 28 from the Consumer Protection and Defense Code refers to suppliers’ measures to eliminate or reduce unforeseen hazards.
 If products or services are placed on the market, in which the existence of unforeseen risks is subsequently detected previously or unpredictably, the supplier is obliged to take reasonable measures to eliminate or reduce the danger in the immediate term; among them, notify the competent authorities of this circumstance, withdraw the products or services, arrange their replacement or repair, and inform consumers, as soon as possible, about the warnings.
 The supplier assumes the proof of the measures taken.

-1. The warning should be clear and easy to understand.
-It must also be disseminated with due speed.
+- The warning must be disseminated with due speed.
 The notices must be issued within a reasonable period according to the severity of the risk or danger involved.
 In the case of severe damage to consumers’ lives or health, the warnings must be disseminated immediately, as soon as there are indications to assume the existence of the danger.

-4. The nature of the risk or danger that is warned must be specified, indicating whether said risk affects the life or health of the consumer, their property, or the loss or affectation of the product purchased.
+- The risk or danger nature that is warned must be specified, indicating whether said risk affects the life or health of the consumer, their property, or the loss or affectation of the product purchased.

 The level of certainty surrounding the foreseeable risk or danger must be described.
-If the risk is only potential or there is no absolute certainty of the risk, this must be indicated in the notice or warning, and in these cases, conditional expressions may be used.
-By contrast, if it is an accurate and precise risk, a language that makes the consumer understand it must be used.
+If the risk is only potential or there is no absolute certainty of the risk, this must be indicated in the notice or warning, and in these cases conditional expressions may be used.
+By contrast, if it is a true and precise risk, a language that makes the consumer understand it must be used.

-1. The measures taken to avoid the risk or damage or to mitigate the effects that may occur must be explained.
-The warning should, if possible, indicate how to correct these problems clearly and straightforwardly.
+- The measures taken to avoid the risk or damage or to mitigate the effects that may occur must be explained.
+The warning should, if possible, indicate how to correct these problems in a clear and straightforward way.

-2. An alternative source of information should be included, which is free and easily accessible to consumers, to have more information about the warnings of the risks and dangers of the product, indicating the free contact number or its location.
-This information must also be communicated immediately to Indecopi (National Institute for the Defense of Competition and Intellectual Property)
+- Alternative sources of information should be included, which are free and easily accessible to consumers, in order to be able to have more information on the warnings of the risks and dangers of the product.
+Such information should also be immediately communicated to Indecopi (National Institute for the Defense of Competition and Intellectual Property).

 For its part, Article 351 empowers the SBS to close the premises where this informal activity occurs, indicating the following: “The Superintendent must order the immediate closure of the premises in which unauthorized operations are carried out following this law, with the intervention of the Public Ministry.
 He will also call for the seizure of the documentation found in them, for which he is empowered to demand the support of the public force directly.
 The exercise of this power does not generate any responsibility for the superintendent.
 Whoever disregards the requirement referred to in the previous paragraph is guilty of the crime of abuse of authority provided for in the first paragraph of Article 378 of the Penal Code.